Proximity Designs: Treating the poor as customers

 Nearly two billion people are stuck in rural poverty.
 They desperately need the right products and technologies to make a livable income.

 A scalable solution

 Mulago assesses scalability based on five characteristics common to efforts that have taken lasting impact to scale.

-Cost-effective: Using the Mulago metric of average additional three-year income per donor dollar, Proximity increases 3-year farmer incomes by $300, at a donor cost per product sold of $34, so an increase of almost $9 in income per donor dollar.
+Cost-effective: Using the Mulago metric of average additional three-year income per donor dollar, in 2013 Proximity increased 3-year farmer incomes an average of $656, at a donor cost of $39, so an increase of $17 in income per donor dollar.